COVID-19 vaccine clinical research

-As of June 2022, 353 vaccine candidates are in various stages of development, with 135 in clinical research, including 38 in phase I trials, 32 in phase I–II trials, 39 in phase III trials, and 9 in phase IV development.

 Formulation

 A wide variety of technologies are being used to formulate vaccines against COVID-19.
 The development and deployment of mRNA vaccines and viral vector vaccines has been outstandingly rapid and can be described as revolutionary.
 However, global vaccine equity against COVID-19 has not been achieved.
 Conventional vaccine manufacturing approaches using whole inactivated virus (WIV), protein-based subunit vaccines, and virus-like particles (VLPs) may offer advantages in the development of vaccines for use in low- and middle-income countries (LMICs) and in addressing vaccine access gaps.

 Many vaccine candidates use adjuvants to enhance immunogenicity, as part of the delivery system or as an accompanying immune stimulant.
 Vaccine adjuvant formulations using aluminum salts or "alum" may be particularly effective for technologies using inactivated COVID-19 virus and for recombinant protein-based or vector-based vaccines.

 Status

 Clinical trials

 The clinical trial process typically consists of three phases, each following the success of the prior phase.
 Trials are doubly blind in that neither the researcher nor the subject know whether they receive the vaccine or a placebo.
 Each phase involves randomly-selected subjects who are randomly assigned to serve either as recipients are controls: